Laeeth/dbokeh_torch/README.md

 # dbokeh_torch
-Port of minimal Facebook bokeh LUA bindings for iTorch to the D programming language Seems an easier place to start than to attempt to port the entire python bindings Using Sonke Ludwig's new Phobos candidate JSON library: https://s-ludwig.github.io/std_data_json/
+Under development: a port of minimal Facebook bokeh LUA bindings for iTorch to the D programming language Status - only just started working on this.
+Seems an easier place to start than to attempt to port the entire python bindings Using Sonke Ludwig's new Phobos candidate JSON library: https://s-ludwig.github.io/std_data_json/